AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/create-publish-model.md

 ![](../images/models-recipes/model-walkthrough/create-model.png)

-Next, provide a model name, for example "Product Recommendations Model".
-Available configurations for the model are listed, containing settings for the model's default training and scoring behaviors.
+Next, provide a model name.
+Available configurations for the model are listed containing settings for the model's default training and scoring behaviors.
 Review the configurations and select **[!UICONTROL Finish]**.

 ![](../images/models-recipes/model-walkthrough/configure-model.png)